joshspicer/joshspicer.github.io/_posts/2020-03-05-jure-sanguinis.md

 You're able to check online whether USPS money orders have been cashed (make sure to take note of the serial number _before_ handing it over).
 To my excitement, USPS now lists the money order as cashed! 💸

 ![money-order.png]({{site.url}}/assets/resources-jure-sanguinis/money-order.png)

+## Nov 9, 2023

+Warning: no new news yet :')

+It's now been 26+ months since my appointment.
+I haven't heard anything from the consulate, although in keeping an eye on the Facebook group that seems par for the course.
+Several folks around my appointment date have recently (within the past ~2 weeks) been recognized, so i'm hoping my time is coming up soon 🤞.

 ### TBD